The right to extend the lease of a flat under the Leasehold Reform Housing and Urban Development Act 1993.

-This advice guide is not meant to describe or give a full interpretation of the law; only the courts can do that.
-Nor does it cover every case.
-One of the drawbacks of owning a long leasehold flat, or maisonette, is that it is a diminishing asset.
-The fewer the number of years that remain on the lease, the less valuable it becomes.
-Because of this, the law gives the leaseholder (Tenant) a right to extend their lease once they have owned it for two years.
+This leaflet is not meant to describe or give a full interpretation of the law, as only the courts can do that.
+And it does not cover every case.
+One of the drawbacks of owning a flat or maisonette on a long lease is that it reduces in value over time.
+The less time is left on the lease, the less valuable the property becomes.
+Because of this, the law gives the leaseholder (tenant) the right to extend their lease once they have owned it for two years.

-The right is to add 90 years to what is left on the existing lease at a “peppercorn rent” (this means no ground rent is payable) .
-For example, if the present lease had 70 years left to run the new, extended lease would be for 160 years.
+The right is to add 90 years to what is left on the existing lease at a ‘peppercorn rent’.
+A peppercorn rent means that no ground rent is paid.
+For example, if the present lease had 70 years left to run, the new extended lease would be for 160 years.

 The formal procedure is started by the service of the Tenant’s Notice on the landlord (the Tenant’s Notice) and it then follows a prescribed route.
 Although this is the beginning of the formal process for acquiring the ninety year extension, it should follow a period of preparation to ensure that you are fully equipped and advised to complete the acquisition.

-- Selecting and instructing professional advisers, ie a surveyor and a solicitor.
+- choose and instruct professional advisers (that is, a surveyor and a solicitor);

 Qualifying as a leaseholder

-To be a Qualifying leaseholder you must own a long lease and have owned it for the past two years.
+To be a qualifying leaseholder you must have owned a long lease for the past two years.

-But, even if the leaseholder satisfies these criteria he or she will not be a qualifying leaseholder if either of the following cases apply:
+But, even if you meet these criteria, you will not be a qualifying leaseholder if either of the following applies.

-- the landlord is a charitable housing trust and the flat is provided as part of the charity’s functions
+- The landlord is a charitable housing trust and your flat is provided as part of the charity’s work.

-The process is started by serving the initial notice (section 42 notice) on the “competent landlord”.
+You start the process by serving the tenant’s notice (section 42 notice) on the ‘competent landlord’.

-The competent landlord is the landlord with a sufficiently longer interest in the property as to be able to grant the 90 year extension – that is, an interest over 90 years longer than your present lease.
+The competent landlord is the landlord whose interest in the property is long enough to be able to grant the 90-year extension – that is, their interest is over 90 years longer than the time left on your lease.

-In most cases the immediate landlord will be the freeholder, and therefore the obvious person for the flat owner to serve his Notice on.
-However, there will be cases where the immediate landlord possesses an intermediate lease which is too short to give the flat owner a ninety year extension.
+In most cases, the immediate landlord will be the freeholder, and so is the obvious person to serve your notice on.
+However, there will be cases when the immediate landlord has an intermediate lease which is too short to give you a 90-year extension.

-This is not an obstacle to your right to a new lease, you will need to identify the competent landlord who has sufficient interest to grant the lease.
+This will not prevent you from extending your lease, but you will need to identify the competent landlord who has enough interest to grant the extended lease.